floweredscarf/su25/labs/lab07/index.md

 The natural ordering for `User` is to compare by ID number.
 If their ID numbers are the same, then compare them on their username.

-After implementing this, you should be able to sort `User`s:
+After implementing this, you should be able to sort `User`s.
+The example below is also in the `main` method of your `User` class.
+Feel free to run it as a sanity check.

 ```java
 public static void main(String[] args) {